1:1 iPad Program

 Jesuit High School 1:1 Program FAQs

 Every student at Jesuit High School is equipped with a school-owned Apple iPad Air.
 This device is designed to help improve learning and develop the 21st century skills vital to his future success.
-The iPad must be returned to Jesuit when a student withdraws or is no longer enrolled.
+This device is paid for in the first year and will remain with the student until graduation.
+If a student withdraws during the first year, any balance owed on the device must be paid for or the device may be returned.

 No, each student must use his Jesuit-issued Apple iPad Air at school.